 The good news is that you can connect your Google Search Console to On Page SEO Checker which allows you to apply filters to search for the precise pages to work with.

 So, what are we hunting for here?
 What stats would indicate that this page requires optimization before others?
 It takes time to see the results of your optimization campaign, so if you are craving a quick win, start with your pages that appear on the second page of Google search results.
 Target the pages that have a lot of Impressions, but a low CTR.

 This combination indicates that users see those pages more often than others, but for some reason don’t click on them.
 This is a real red flag for your SEO specialist.

-Now run those pages by SEO Ideas and find your best shot content.
+Now run those pages by On Page SEO Checker and find your best shot content.

 The amount of information we deal with everyday is enormous, and it requires expertise to stand out in the Internet.
 As a content writer you should know how complex it is to create something truly valuable for the reader.
 For any search query there are already tons of materials that show up in Google.

 Digital content lives by its own rules.
 It is no longer only about your content itself, but about the chance to present your content to the user.
 And the basics of SEO optimization have become a must-have skill for writers, bloggers and content producers.
 Ignore it — and you’ll be left behind.
 Embrace it — and you’ll get onboard.